 A link to the bid submission system for submitting bids in the tender will be published on the tender publication page on the Government Procurement Administration website.
 A bidder that is interested in submitting its bid for the tender is required to click the “to submit a bid” link on the tender publication page, which will redirect it to the bid submission system.

-For submitting its bid, the bidder or its representative in Israel (as detailed in section 3 of the engagement agreement and in appendix B7 of the agreement), will be required to log in using the governmental authentication system and register in advance for the bid submission system.
+For submitting its bid, the bidder or its Administration representative in Israel (as detailed in section 3 of the engagement agreement and in appendix B7 of the agreement), will be required to log in using the governmental authentication system and register in advance for the bid submission system.

 After logging it, it must be made sure that the bid submission system contains the name and number of the tender that you are interested in submitting a bid for.